 Strong families make a strong Arizona, so when I vote on legislation my question is always “Will this be good for Arizona’s families?”

-I helped lead the charge to increase K-12 funding and to increase teacher pay by 20% over the next three years, and we got the job done without raising taxes.
-Now we need to make sure that these billions of additional dollars make it to the classrooms themselves, there they can benefit our kids and teachers directly.
+I helped lead the charge to increase K-12 funding and to increase teacher pay by 20% and we got the job done without raising taxes.
+Now we need to make sure that these billions of additional dollars make it to the classrooms themselves, where they can benefit our kids and teachers directly.
 I have also been fighting to improve the school funding formulas for our rural schools and championed dual enrollment at every high school in our districts.

 I'm a Lifetime member of the NRA and will always vote to ensure that The right to keep and bear arms is never infringed, period!